 The other significant earmarked reserves to draw attention to at this time is the Second & Longterm Empty Properties reserve (£13.110m), which is set aside for affordable housing.
-Expenditure in 2022/23 will depend on the progress with a number of developments including Summerhill and Wellheads and the amount of Scottish Government funding and Section 75 income (developers' contributions) to be used as this funding is time limited, these funds support the delivery of additional social housing by the Council.
+Expenditure in 2022/23 will depend on the progress with a number of developments including Summerhill, and the amount of Scottish Government funding and Section 75 income (developers' contributions) to be used as this funding is time limited, these funds support the delivery of additional social housing by the Council.

-As referenced earlier in the report, the earmarked Covid-19 Grants (£19.016m) are for areas such as Education recovery, income shortfall and General COVID funding.
-It is anticipated at this stage this funding will be fully utilised to employ additional teachers, support staff within Education, support income shortfalls in such areas such car parking, commercial properties, and council tax, essentially using the sums available to balance the budget - and this is subject to the ongoing review and further refinement of spending and income forecasts in line with Council financial management arrangements.
+As referenced earlier in the report, the earmarked Covid-19 Grants (£19.016m) are for areas such as Education recovery, income shortfall and General support to Council services.
+It is anticipated at this stage much of this funding will be fully utilised to employ additional teachers, support staff within Education, support income shortfalls in such areas such car parking and commercial properties, essentially using the general sums available to balance the budget should a deficit remain at the end of the financial year- and this is subject to action being taken to reduce, stop and delay expenditure in the second half of the year.